etonaki07/CS401-GIT-HW/README.md

 # CS401-GIT-HW
-This is where Homework 1 will be.
+This repository will contain course work from CS 401: Software Engineering & Design.